 Five foolproof ways to navigate in the wet weather

-We’re nearing that time of the year when afternoons are cooler and heatstrokes are less common.
 While the pleasant weather is great, it also comes with higher chances of rain.
 Some people eschew riding in the rain.
-It’s unavoidable but there are good reasons why you should go out anyway—you become better at handling your bike under wet conditions.
+It’s unavoidable but there’s a good reason why you should go out anyway—you become better at handling your bike under wet conditions.
 Here are some things to keep in mind when expecting a downpour.

 Dress for the Cold